I Wish People Knew What Not to Say or Do to the Bereaved

 SHARE THIS

-One of the most common remarks I get often as a woman who recently lost her husband is:
+One of the most common remarks I hear as a woman who recently lost her husband is:

 “You’re so strong.”

-Everyone who I know and don’t even know is curious to know how I’m doing.
+Everyone whether they know me well or not at all seem curious to know how I’m doing.
 The most common response is how I’m so strong.
 My strength has been compared to rocks and what not.

 Ask the ones who’re the closest to me, and you’ll get the right answer.